Skip to content

 virsh net-autostart br1

-Generate a keyring for the libvirt client to connect to ceph rbd.
+Generate a keyring for the libvirt client to connect to Ceph RBD.

 Now, add the client.libvirt section in /etc/ceph/ceph.conf